 Senior Master Sgt.
-Tyler Kuebler is the lead alto saxophonist with the Airmen of Note, The United States Air Force Band, Washington, D.C.
+Tyler Kuebler is an alto saxophonist with the Airmen of Note, The United States Air Force Band, Washington, D.C.
 A native of Agoura Hills, California, his Air Force career began in 1998 when he was assigned to The United States Air Force Band as first tenor saxophonist with the Airmen of Note.
 He separated from service in 2002 and returned to active duty in 2008.

 Kuebler earned his Doctor of Musical Arts degree from the University of Miami in 2005, Master of Music from the University of North Texas (UNT) in 1997, and Bachelor of Music from the University of North Texas in 1995.
 While at UNT, Kuebler was a member of the famed One O'Clock Lab Band for four years.
 He has studied with such influential teachers as Jim Riggs, Neil Slater, Gary Keller, Whit Sidener, Dan Haerle, Mike Steinel, Ronnie Miller, Yusef Lateef, Dr. Billy Taylor, John Mosley and Shuichi Komiyama.